The Slide Duration options in the Module Editor [?]

-In some cases, there might be a minimum possible value here that still allows enough room for all the animations on the timeline.
-If so, and a deal is entered that’s too small, that value will automatically be increased to the minimum.
+Sometimes, there’s a minimum value to ensure enough room for all animations on the timeline.
+If so, and a value is entered that’s too small, that value will automatically be increased to the minimum.

 For example, if a value of

 3000ms is entered for the slide pictured below; there’s not enough space for its animations, so the number is automatically increased to

 Repeat the process for each slide to set a custom duration, and they will change at your preferred time.